daytonaio/daytona/README.md

 Alternatively, download and compile Daytona directly from this repository by consulting our [documentation](https://daytona.io/docs).

+> [!NOTE]
-*Note.
-The packaged Daytona includes a set of built-in extensions located in the extensions folder, which are added there for your convince.
+> The packaged Daytona includes a set of built-in extensions located in the extensions folder, which are added there for your convince.

 ### Initializing Daytona
 To initialize Daytona, follow these steps: